aau-network-security/defatt/docs/client.md

   -h, --help   help for defat
 ```

-In order to create game on the platform, at least one administrator should be signed up.
+In order to create game on the platform, at least one administrator should be registered.
 For development purposes, the code can be executed as following;

 ```bash
 $ DEFAT_HOST=localhost DEFAT_SSL_OFF=true go run app/client/main.go user signup